aswin-asokan/legal-text-summarizer/readme.md

 ### 🏗️ Architecture

 **1. PDF Parsing**
-Documents are uploaded and parsed using PyPDF2 to extract raw text.
+Users can upload legal documents in PDF format, which are then processed using PyPDF2 to extract the raw textual content.

 **2. Content Labeling**
-The extracted text is passed through a fine-tuned InCaseLaw BERT model, which labels the content into:
+The extracted text is analyzed using a fine-tuned InCaseLaw BERT model that categorizes sentences into the following sections:

 - FACTS
 - ARGUMENTS